Nail Psoriasis (cont.)

 may be needed if a fungus infection is present.
 However, delivery of medications to the nail area is difficult because of the barrier presented by the nail plate.
 Topical treatments (applied directly to the nail) may not be effective in all cases.

-- Steroids applied to the skin under your nail or injected under the nail; injection under the nail may be more effective than when steroids are applied in cream or ointment form.
+can applied to the skin under the nail or injected under the nail; injection under the nail may be more effective than when steroids are applied in cream or ointment form.

-- Systemic therapy if you have both skin and arthritis symptoms or if your skin and nail symptoms are severe (Systemic therapy is medication that spreads throughout your body.
+may be appropriate if you have both skin and arthritis symptoms or if the skin and nail symptoms are severe (Systemic therapy is medication that spreads throughout the body.
 It is often in pill or injectable form, including methotrexate tablets, and injectable etanercept

 [Enbrel], adalimumab [Humira], as well as infusible infliximab [Remicade].)